xmos/sw_usb_audio/doc/rst/prog_modification.rst

-    An example usage is shown in ``app_usb_aud_xk_316_mc/src/extensions/user_main.h`` In reality the developer must weigh up the inconvenience of using these defines versus the inconvenience of merging updates from `XMOS`.
+    An example usage is shown in ``app_usb_aud_xk_316_mc/src/extensions/user_main.h`` In reality the developer must weigh up the inconvenience of using these defines versus the inconvenience of merging updates from `XMOS` into a modified codebase.

 The following sections show some example changes with a high level overview of how to change the code.